 Chef and co-owner Nick Stanton, who’s been doing stuff worth taking notice of all the way from the Woods of Windsor to Nieuw Amsterdam, is taking risks to produce Ivy League dude food.
 He's also getting creative with seafood, shaving calamari and barely cooking it to resemble noodles atop a firey leaf of kimchi.
 Instagrammable and delicious.

-Andrew McConnell has given his major Gertrude Street address a thorough going over after eight years and the pigeon has emerged as the go-to dish in the early stages of the reinvention.
+Andrew McConnell has given his major Gertrude Street address a thorough going over after eight years and the fruits de mer has emerged as the go-to dish in the early stages of the reinvention.
 An impressive selection of in-season seafood comes raw and cooked, piled high and served with an array of accompaniments including some stellar sourdough and cultured butter.

 Listen up, folks: there are few things better in life than a glass of Rieslingfreak No. 3 married to an extended family of meaty little cockles tinned in their prime.
 Load up on a potato chip, add a dash of the herby caper sauce, a squeeze of lemon, and consume.
 Repeat.

 Ilaria's de facto signature is pasta.
 It's the only one on the list: thick tubes known as paccheri, Italy's answer to the Cantonese chee cheong fun, strewn with nubs of Crystal Bay prawn meat, grounded in tomato and sorrel purees and anointed with the heady cologne of prawn oil.
 An Insta-classic, and a big part of what won them Restaurant of the Year for 2017.